 · Cracks in either plumbing drain lines or vent pipes are the other sources of sewer gas leaks.
 If the crack is in a drain line, there is often an associated visible water leak.
 But vent-pipe cracks are far more elusive and can go unnoticed.

 · Sewer gas problems can also be caused by clogged pipes.
 This can happen in old homes where a cast-iron vent pipe gets clogged by years of rust scale that falls off the inside of the pipe.

 · Leaves and all sorts of other debris can clog plumbing vent pipes.
 When that happens, the replacement air needed by the system will get sucked into the pipes through a fixture inside the house.
 Once this happens, sewer gas immediately enters the room through the dry fixture trap.

 If you suspect a sewer gas problem in your home, you should quickly contact a professional plumber to carry out the necessary tests.
-ClearView Plumbing and Heating provides professional plumbing maintenance and installations.
+ClearView Services provides professional plumbing maintenance and installations.
 We help our clients get their issues fixed for less money and with less mess.